 While preparing GTEx V7 prediction models, we identified a few issues in the way prediction performance was estimated in the previous release (2016-09-08 release).
 In aggregate, these caused the prediction model performance to be overestimated.
 Reassuringly, predicted expression levels and the downstream associations with phenotypes remain mostly unchanged, even though prediction weights vary slightly.
-However, some gene/tissue pairs are no longer considered reliable.
+However, some gene/tissue pairs are no longer considered reliable (link to list).

 Detailed description of the pipeline update and the effect in prediction models performance and downstream S-PrediXcan association can be found below.

 Comparison between V7 and V6p, new and old pipeline